Graph Anomaly Detection in Time Series: A Survey: Overview of Related Surveys

-Recognizing the significance of GA, GAD, and TSAD, many survey papers have been recently introduced and have shown solid reviews of either of these topics. \c{However, existing GA and GAD survey \b{papers only review the graph-based methods applicable to static data (such as images) and do not review the methods that are able to capture the \g{intra-variable} dependencies existing in the time-series data.} \b{On the other hand,} existing TSAD surveys show the ability of \b{non-graph} deep learning methods to detect anomalies only based on \b{the intra-variable dependencies ignoring the inter-variable dependencies; this is while both intra- and inter-variable dependencies are crucial to be considered for TSAD.
-Although graphs have proven their performance and yielded state-of-the-art results in TSAD, as is summarized in Table \ref{tab:surveys}, there has been no review paper on Graph-based TSAD (G-TSAD) methods.}}
+Although graphs have proven effective and yielded state-of-the-art results in TSAD, as summarized in Table \ref{tab:surveys}, {\textit{none of existing surveys have focused on the emergence and applications of graphs for detecting anomalies in time-series data}, referred to as G-TSAD.
+For instance, Graph-based Approaches (GA) surveys \cite{wu2020comprehensive,wu2021self,liu2022graph,xie2022self,zhou2022graph,li2022graph,liu2022survey,zhang2022few,gao2023survey,khoshraftar2024survey,jin2024survey} cover a broad range of graph structure learning techniques for various tasks such as classification, clustering, and prediction, without focusing specifically on AD.
+On the other hand, Graph Anomaly Detection (GAD) surveys \cite{ma2021comprehensive,kim2022graph,pazho2023survey,ren2023graph,bilot2023graph,lamichhane2024anomaly,ekle2024anomaly} provides a comprehensive review of graph-based methods for detecting various types of abnormal graph objects.
+However, both GA and GAD surveys solely review the graph-based methods applicable to static data (e.g., static social networks or images) and do not provide comprehensive reviews on the methods that are able to capture the intra-variable dependencies existing in time-series data.
+Meanwhile, TSAD surveys \cite{cook2019anomaly,choi2021deep,blazquez2021review,li2023deep,zamanzadeh2024deep} focus on methodologies for detecting anomalies within time-series signals, disregarding other data types of the time series such as dynamic social networks and videos.
+Additionally,} existing TSAD surveys show the ability of non-graph deep learning methods to detect anomalies only based on the intra-variable dependencies, ignoring the inter-variable dependencies; this is while both intra- and inter-variable dependencies are crucial for TSAD.